sverchkov/sverchkov.github.io/_past_projects/edapd.md

 title: Detection and Explanation of Statistical Differences Across a Pair of Groups
 ---

+## Detection and Explanation of Statistical Differences Across a Pair of Groups

 PhD Dissertation Topic.
 Dissertation Comittee: Drs.
 [Gregory F. Cooper](http://www.dbmi.pitt.edu/faculty/cooper.html) (adviser and committee chair),